OpenMendel/TrajGWAS.jl/docs/src/index.md

 ## Multiple Plink file sets on cluster

 Running analyses on multiple plink file sets on a cluster computing system is demonstrated with our [OrdinalGWAS.jl pacakge](https://openmendel.github.io/OrdinalGWAS.jl/latest/#Multiple-Plink-file-sets-on-cluster).
-A similar setup can be used with vGWAS.
+A similar setup can be used with TrajGWAS.

 ## Troubleshooting

-If there are issues you're encountering with running vGWAS, the following are possible remedies.
+If there are issues you're encountering with running TrajGWAS, the following are possible remedies.

 - Null Model
     - Issues with null model convergence may be solved by choosing alternate starting values for parameters, using a different solver, transforming variables, and increasing the number of runs (WiSER runs).
 These are detailed in the [WiSER documentation here](https://github.com/OpenMendel/WiSER.jl/blob/master/docs/src/model_fitting.md#tips-for-improving-estimation).